redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### Our Test Runner Compared to Jest

-Our tests are a little verbose (10 lines of code to test that the right number of arguments were sent in).
+Our tests are a little verbose (10 lines of code to test that the right number of arguments were passed).
 Luckily, the test runner that Redwood uses, Jest, provides a simpler syntax for the same assertions.
 Here's the complete test file, but using Jest's provided helpers:

 ```javascript
 describe('add()', () => {